-Accessing meaningful data points early in the customer journey can be difficult.
-You can easily miss opportunities to deeply understand your customers’ behavior when your insights depend on those data points.
-But, if you’re using digital communication, you have access to all sorts of “marketing” metrics to better understand your customers’ product and communication engagement.
+With your customers’ product usage still ramping up early on in their adoption journey, it becomes tricky to find meaningful data points.
+But, if you use digital communication, you have access to all sorts of “marketing” metrics to better understand your customers’ product and communication engagement.

-To learn how to drive product adoption with a digital strategy approach, we hosted a webinar with Megan Macaluso, VP of Strategic Development at ESG which delivers Customer Success as a Service.
+To learn how to drive product adoption using a digital strategy approach, we hosted a webinar with Megan Macaluso, VP of Strategic Development at ESG.
 During the webinar, we discussed how to:

-- Leverage email and in-app metrics to track overall customer engagement
+- Use email and in-app metrics to track overall customer engagement

 - Create strategies for onboarding and adoption with a digital approach